AlexandrShcherbakov/LaunchOption/README.md

 },
 ```

+Option value could be not only a string but an object or an array.

 Each option can have a filter and the option will be visible only if the filter matched to all other options.

 Here debug build type is available only for platform x86: